 The story of MYRANDAS started in 2009 when Kristina arrived in Cuba to record her solo album.
 At the recording studio, she crossed paths with Marciel, and their encounter sparked both a creative partnership and a love story.
 In 2010, Kristina left her hometown in Moscow, Russia, to join forces with Marciel in Havana, forming the core of their musical project.
 By the end of 2015, the band began attracting media attention and earned opportunities to perform at notable events like the Havana World Music Festival.
 Their music also garnered them a nomination for Best Rock Band of Cuba at the "Cuerda Viva" Awards.

-In 2016, Kristina and Marciel made the decision to take their music overseas and settled in Los Angeles.
-In 2017 they started to perform around LA.
-Their first show took place at the Last Frame of Sand movie fundraiser, where the band opened for Stanley Clarke.
-Throughout 2017-2019 they played at legendary LA venues and performed at local festivals such as Echo Park Rising and Mar Vista Music & Art Walk.
+In 2016, MYRANDAS decided to take their music overseas, settling in the city of Los Angeles.
+Their debut show took place at the Last Frame of Sand movie fundraiser, where they opened for Stanley Clarke.
+Over the following years, they performed at renowned LA venues and participated in local festivals, including Echo Park Rising and Mar Vista Music & Art Walk.

 In 2020, the couple started to bring awareness to the situation in Cuba through their music.
-In December, the duo released their single "90 Miles", mixed by Grammy-winning producer Jacquire King.
-Referencing the distance between the US and Cuba, the song reflects the strained political relations between the two countries.
+In December, the duo released their single "90 Miles," mixed by Grammy-winning producer Jacquire King.
+The song referenced the distance between the US and Cuba, reflecting the strained political relations between the two countries.
 In July of 2021, they released “Home” to shine more light on the situation on the island.
-The song features the remarkable talents of Matt Bissonette (Elton John, Ringo Starr) and Christian Paschall (Maren Morris, David Crowder).
+The song featured the remarkable talents of Matt Bissonette (Elton John, Ringo Starr) and Christian Paschall (Maren Morris, David Crowder).

-Known for its rebel music, High Grass was featured in Rolling Stone and Buzzbands LA, among others, and supported by Planet Rock, Maxim Rock radio stations, and many more
+Previously known for their rebellious rock songs, MYRANDAS (aka High Grass) received recognition in publications like Rolling Stone and Buzzbands LA, while also gaining support from Planet Rock, Maxim Rock radio stations, and many more.